If you are using LangChain (either Python or JS/TS), go directly to the LangChain-specific instructions.

 Example usage

-You can extend the utilities above to conveniently trace any code.
-Below are some example extensions: Trace any public method in a class:Ensure all traces are submitted before exiting
+You can extend the utilities explained in the previous section to trace any code.
+The following code shows some example extensions.
+Trace any public method in a class:Ensure all traces are submitted before exiting

 If you are using the LangSmith SDK standalone, you can use theflush method before exit: